 We’re committed to providing top quality trophy hunts with personal service to each client.
 We take 8 bear hunters per season, total.
 If you’re not successful, we’re not successful.
 We’d like to have EVERY hunter take a huge trophy.
 However, the reality of it is this is fair chase hunting for wild, free-ranging animals and no one can guarantee success.
 Whether you choose a fall brown or grizzly bear hunt, I’m confident we can provide you with a great quality Alaska hunting experience.

-Please feel free to write or call us 907-354-1147 and let us know what we can do on this end to help you plan and prepare for your trip.
+Please feel free to write or call us at (907) 538-1368 and let us know what we can do on this end to help you plan and prepare for your trip.

 Click here for Spring Baited Bear Hunt Information